 This is why the modern narrative says that women can’t be accused of discriminating against men–it’s the men who are guilty, and not the women.
 Do you see the lie yet?
-It gives women license to discriminate against men and to show partiality toward women.
+It gives women license to discriminate against (punish) men and to show partiality toward women.
 The court of law has the right to take away the freedoms and privileges of a criminal without fear of punishment because this is justice.
 It’s a God-given authority (Rom.
 13:1).
 America is founded on this principle of “justice for all”.
 But in pursuit of justice for women, the male has been tried and found guilty.
 But what crime did the male commit?
 What crime did black people commit that forced them to sit in the back of the bus?
 There was no crime other than being born black.
 It took a lot of work and the death of some great leaders to overcome the falsehood of such a notion.
 But here we are, yet again, dealing with the same old sin of self-righteousness and judging people based on their biology.
 Now it is a crime to be a man.
 We are the first society ever to hold maleness as a crime.